TumisangMalefo-BIT-tech/TumisangMalefo-BIT-tech/excel-projects/README.md

-# SQL & Excel Practice Projects
+# Excel Practice Projects

-This folder contains small exercises demonstrating my ability to use SQL and Excel for data-related tasks.
+This folder contains small exercises demonstrating my ability to use Excel for data-related tasks.

-## 🔧 SQL Skills
-- SELECT queries
-- WHERE filtering
-- Sorting
-- MIN, MAX, AVG
-- COUNT
-- JOIN basics

 ## 🔧 Excel Skills
 - Formulas